garrandall/popular-music-data/tracks/if-you-wanna-get-back-your-lady-the-pointer-sisters.md

 If you wanna get back your lady
 Communicate for real, hey baby
 Or ain't no way your lady's gonna find out
-How you really feel, ooh
+How you really feel, oh

 I was a young shy girl
 I thought I found my world in you the day we met